 - Collaborative Piano

 General Assistantship Positions Include:

-- Music Theory and History (1) in the Tutoring Lab (2) Assisting Professors
+- Music Theory (1) in the Tutoring Lab (2) Assisting Professors

 - Administrative Assistant (multiple positions, for example in music education, music performance, recording studio, and main music office)

 Students are awarded $8,500 per year to scan and monitor concert attendance as well as provide administrative support in the School of Music.
 Schedules are flexible to fit into each student's schedule.
 This is often combined with an administrative assistant position.

 This assistantship in music theory is given to one student each year, including a stipend of $8500.
 The assistant is responsible for supervising undergraduate tutors in the music theory and music history tutoring lab for approximately 15 hours a week as well as compiling data regarding the tutoring lab for faculty members.
 Additional duties may include research and teaching as assigned by members of the theory faculty.